 American Airlines C.R.
 Smith Museum at DFW

-Tour the American Airlines museum to learn about the history of the airline.
+Tour the American Airlines Museum to learn about the airline’s history.
 Walk through a 1940 Douglas DC-3, the first airliner American Airlines used for passenger travel.

 See all the flight attendant uniforms from the beginning.
 The working cockpit simulator that you can climb into is another must.

-The Southwest 737 sticking out of the building will grab the kid’s attention.
-Head this museum to see lots of aircraft inside hanging from the rafters and parked outside.
+The Southwest 737 sticking out of the building will grab the kids’ attention.
+This museum boasts aircraft hanging from the rafters and parked outside.

-As a bonus head around back to see the Southwest jets take off-and-land at Love Field, one of its hubs.
-Find a Southwest jet that kids can walk through.
+As a bonus, you head around back to see the Southwest jets take off and land at Love Field, one of its hubs.
+I also recommend the Southwest jet kids can walk through.

 30+ Musts for Dallas Texas

-At the hub for Delta Airlines, visitors can learn more about the major U.S. airline from its early days to the future of flight.
+At Delta Airlines’ hub, visitors can learn more about the major U.S. airline from its early days to the future of flight.
 Inside, guests will find a full-service flight simulator, a restored 1940 Douglas DC-3 and a Waco 125 biplane.

 Smithsonian National Air and Space Museum in Washington D.C.

-With two campuses in the area, The Smithsonian features an extensive collection of aircraft.
-Start with the location of the Washington, D.C.’s National Mall first.
+With two campuses in the area, the Smithsonian features an extensive collection of aircraft.
+Start with the location of Washington, D.C.’s National Mall first.
 Then head to its annex at Washington Dulles.

-With 22 galleries walk through the history of aviation and spaceflight.
-See the 1903 Wright Flyer that jumped started U.S. aviation.
-And then see the Spirit of St. Louis.
+With 22 galleries, walk through the history of aviation and spaceflight.
+See the 1903 Wright Flyer, which started U.S. aviation, and then see the Spirit of St. Louis.

-Learn about the origins of spaceflight and see the North American X-15, a joint U.S. Air Force and NASA aircraft that flew at the edge of the atmosphere.
-That’s 50 miles from the Earth’s surface at 264,000 feet.
-Also visitors can see the Mercury Friendship 7 Capsule.
+Learn about the origins of spaceflight and see the North American X-15, a joint U.S. Air Force and NASA aircraft that flew at the edge of the atmosphere—50 miles from the Earth’s surface at 264,000 feet.
+Visitors can also see the Mercury Friendship 7 Capsule.

 Steven Udvar-Hazy Center at Washington Dulles International Airport

-Find two hangars, featuring the Boeing B-29 Enola Gay from WWII.
-Then find a Air France Concorde.
-Another highlight is the Lockheed SR-71 Blackbird, a long range Mach 3 reconnaissance aircraft.
+You can find two hangars, featuring the Boeing B-29 Enola Gay from WWII.
+Then, you can find an Air France Concorde.
+Another highlight is the Lockheed SR-71 Blackbird, a long-range Mach 3 reconnaissance aircraft.

 In a separate hangar, see the Space Shuttle Orbiter Discovery.
-With 39 launches and landings, it leads with the most time in space.
-It delivered the Hubbell Telescope to orbit and Astronaut John Glenn, 77, was the oldest human in space aboard the Discovery.
+With 39 launches and landings, it has spent the most time in space.
+It delivered the Hubbell Telescope to orbit, and Astronaut John Glenn, 77, was the oldest human in space aboard the Discovery.

 After touring the spacecraft and the aircraft, visitors should head to the tower.
-With a live feed the Air Traffic Control, see both of IAD runways, it’s an exciting place to see landing and departing flights.
+With a live feed the Air Traffic Control, we saw both of the IAD runways.
+It’s an exciting place to see landing and departing flights.

 Located at 14390 Air and Space Museum Parkway in Chantilly, Virginia.
 Open 10 a.m. to 5:30 p.m. every day.
 Admission is free and tickets aren’t required for this museum.
 Parking is extra.